maxbaldin/uint2str/README.md

 # uint2str

-Package provides ability to convert uint32 to string by given alphabet(use default as in example, or setup your own).
+Package provides ability to convert number to string by given alphabet(use default as in example, or setup your own).
 Useful when you need possibility to convert number to string and back(url shortener for example).

 # Advantages